 Dogs might incorrectly perceive this quick, jarring response as teasing or playful.

-Here’s another common mistake: you don’t want to give too much attention to the harmful behaviors, so do not scold your pup or bop them on the nose when they nip.
+Here’s another common mistake: You don’t want to give too much attention to harmful behaviors, so do not scold your pup or bop it on the nose when it nips.

 Most importantly, you don’t want to spook or hurt your puppy for doing something that feels natural.